jbOhland93/cacao_shsongpu/AOloopControl/examples/ARTAO-shs-loop-conf/README.md

 # Arm the DM (listen to ISIO output again)
 arm

-# Keep this tmux session open for camera control or detach using ctrl+b, d.
+# Keep this tmux session open for DM control or detach using ctrl+b, d.
 ```